1:1 Technology Program

 Will the device be turned in each year?

-Middle school student devices will need to be turned in at the end of the school year, while high school devices must be returned prior to high school graduation or unenrollment.
+Middle school students will turn in their assigned device AND charger at the end of the school year.
+High school devices AND chargers must be returned upon high school graduation or unenrollment.

 What are the consequences for inappropriate use of the Chromebook?

-Each student is required to comply at all times with the FISD Middle School 1:1 Handbook
+Each student is required to comply at all times with the Elementary Device Handbook

 .
-Any failure to comply may terminate the learner’s rights of possession, effective immediately, and the district may repossess the property.
+Failure to comply may terminate the learner’s rights of possession, and the district may repossess the property.

 If a student withdraws from Frisco ISD, how would they return their device and charger?

-Should any student withdraw from their school and/or FISD, the Chromebook should be returned to the campus the student attended.
-Campus administrators can direct you to the process they have in place for the return of the Chromebook.
+Should any student withdraw from their school and/or FISD, the Chromebook AND charger should be returned to the campus the student attended.
+Campuses can direct you to the process they have in place for the return of the Chromebook AND charger.

 Lost or Stolen Devices